-NOTE: Current employees are required to disclose if they are arrested for certain crimes.
+NOTE: Current employees are required to disclose if they are arrested and/-or charged for certain crimes.
 See Section 13.07.

+A misdemeanor or felony may preclude an individual from employment.
 Conviction of a crime or a history of criminal convictions may prevent an applicant from being offered employment.
 Determination of such action will be based on an analysis of the responsibilities of the position and the nature and time frame of the conviction.
 Current employees may also be subject to discipline, up to and including removal, pursuant to Section 13 of this Manual, if a background check reveals a criminal conviction.